Who is this article for?

-- In very large Code42 environments, upgrading thousands of devices simultaneously may temporarily affect Code42 app and administration console performance.
+- In very large Code42 environments, upgrading thousands of devices simultaneously may temporarily affect Code42 app and Code42 console performance.
 See Change ports for Code42 app device upgrades for steps to prevent potential problems.

 Before you begin

 - Beginning with version 5.3 of the Code42 platform, the Code42 app is no longer bundled with the Code42 server.
-You must add the compatible Code42 app versions from the App Downloads screen in the administration console.
+You must add the compatible Code42 app versions from the App Downloads screen in the Code42 console.

 - Code42 app versions 6.5 and later do not support deployment preferences and customizations defined in pre-6.5 Code42 app custom installers.
-These settings must be re-created with deployment policies and customization templates in the administration console.
+These settings must be re-created with deployment policies and customization templates in the Code42 console.

 - (Optional) If you have limited network bandwidth and a large number of devices to upgrade, you can improve network performance during device upgrades by pre-staging the Code42 app upgrade files on devices before starting the upgrade process.